greg7mdp/parallel-hashmap/README.md

 Using multiple threads, we are able to populate the parallel_flat_hash_map (inserting 100 million values) three times faster than the standard flat_hash_map (which we could not have populated from multiple threads without explicit locks, which would have prevented performance improvements).

-Here is the graphical visualization of the results:
+And the graphical visualization of the results:

 ![mt_stl_flat_par comparison](https://github.com/greg7mdp/parallel-hashmap/blob/master/img/mt_stl_flat_par_both_run2.PNG?raw=true)

-We notice in this last graph that the memory usage peaks, while still smaller than those of the flat_hast_map, are larger that those we had when populating the parallel_hash_map using a single thread.
-The (obvious) reason is that when using a single thread, only one of the subtables would resize at a time, ensuring that the peak would only be 1/16th of the one for the flat_hash_map (provided of course that the hash function distributes the values somewhat evenly between the subtables).
+We notice in this last graph that the memory usage peaks, while still smaller than those of the flat_hast_map, are larger that those we saw when populating the parallel_hash_map using a single thread.
+The obvious reason is that, when using a single thread, only one of the subtables would resize at a time, ensuring that the peak would only be 1/16th of the one for the flat_hash_map (provided of course that the hash function distributes the values somewhat evenly between the subtables).

-When running in multi-threaded mode (in this case eight threads), potentially as many as eight subtables can resize simultaneaously, so for a parallel_hash_map with sixteen tables the memory peak size can be half as large as the one for the flat_hash_map.
+When running in multi-threaded mode (in this case eight threads), potentially as many as eight subtables can resize simultaneaously, so for a parallel_hash_map with sixteen subtables the memory peak size can be half as large as the one for the flat_hash_map.

 Still, this is a pretty good result, we are now inserting values into our parallel_hash_map three times faster than we were able to do using the flat_hash_map, while using a lower memory ceiling.